 So, read on to find out which guitars made the cut!

-Fender Standard (MIM) Stratocaster
+1. Fender Player Stratocaster

 In fact, many pro-level players rely on their MIM Strats for gigging and even recording.
 While you’ll find similar tonewoods and specs as in the American Strat, as you’d expect Fender manages to keep costs down by saving their premium woods and components for the USA models.